Vision-and-Learning-Lab-UAlberta/home/content/publication/hang-cvpr-25_2/index.md

 ---
-title: "CasaGPT: Cuboid Arrangement and Scene Assembly for Interior Design"
+title: "CASAGPT: Cuboid Arrangement and Scene Assembly for Interior Design"

 # if the author is from our lab, then you need to match it with the folder name you can find here
 # https://github.com/Vision-and-Learning-Lab-UAlberta/home/tree/master/content/authors